Selling your house without an estate agent’s help

 Once the Purchaser receives a successful bond grant and the bank has instructed the appropriate bond panel attorneys, the process of transfer can begin.

-- All three the attorneys arrange lodgement of their documents simultaneously and the documents are lodged at the Registrar of Deeds Office of the applicable area.
+●All three of the attorneys arrange lodgement of their documents simultaneously and the documents are lodged at the Registrar of Deeds Office of the applicable area.

-- The Registrar’s examiners then scrutinize the documents within their system levels and after an approximate period of 10 working days, the documents are registered.
+● The Registrar’s examiners then scrutinise the documents within their system levels and after an approximate period of 10 working days, the documents are registered.

-Once you have an interested buyer please contact us for assistance during this process, kindly e-mail us at firstname.lastname@example.org or phone us on 0861 088 088.
+Once you have an interested buyer please contact us for assistance by e-mailing us at email@example.com or by calling our team at 012 001 2739.